 Skip to main content

 Human-readable reference for Patchline’s stable public MCP tools.
-For the exact current schema, connect an MCP client to https://www.patchline.ai/api/mcp/v1 and run tools/list.
-That MCP response is the machine-readable source of truth.
+This page documents the full public surface (49 tools as of this writing).
+For the exact current schema, connect an MCP client to https://www.patchline.ai/api/mcp/v1 and run tools/list — that MCP response is the machine-readable source of truth.
 All tools are accessible on every tier; some are gated by tier limits (see per-tool notes).

 Dispatch

 The most-important tool.
 Always call this first when a user pastes a streaming URL.
-Arguments: url: string (required) — Spotify, YouTube, TikTok, SoundCloud, Apple Music, or Instagram URL of any kind.
+Arguments: url: string (required) — a Spotify (track, artist, album, playlist) or YouTube (video, channel) URL.
 Returns: Canonical identity (type, id, name, platform) plus a ranked list of nextSteps — exact tool names with exact argument values.
 Example call:

 Example return: